Yesterday’s Garlands and Yesterday’s Kisses

 The dance has distinctive dada-like characteristics.

-The second cast in the 70s included Maida Withers, Brook Andrews, John Bailey, JoAnne Sellars, Emily Burken.
+The second cast in the 70s included Maida Withers, Brook Andrews, John Bailey, JoAnne Sellars, and Emily Burken.

 What the press is saying